 These additional, public resources are available to families seeking child care.
 The Work-Life Resource Center does not endorse or represent any resources listed as recommended by the University of Michigan.

-To search community caregiver profiles (Care.com and Sittercity), or to secure a child care provider, nanny, or au pair with the help of an agency (access or placement fees apply):
+To search community caregiver online profiles (Care.com and Sittercity) or to secure a child care provider, nanny, or au pair with the help of an agency (access or placement fees may apply):

-- Safe at Home Private Care Program (Ann Arbor office)
+- Kennedy Care-Safe at Home Private Care Program (Ann Arbor office)

 - College Nannies, Sitters, and Tutors (Ann Arbor office)